agile-students-fall2025/4-final-commyounity/CONTRIBUTING.md

 1. **Fork** the repository and **clone** your copy.
 2. Create a new **feature branch** (`git checkout -b feature-name`).
 3. Make your changes and **test** them thoroughly.
-4. Submit a **pull request (PR)** describing what you changed and why.
-5. Wait for a **peer review** and approval before merging.
+4. Wait for a **peer review** and approval before merging.
-6. Once approved, your changes can be merged into the main branch.
+5. Once approved, your changes can be merged into the main branch.